 At first glance the serial numbers appear to increase with production date of the cameras.
 However, since all Iloca models up to the Quick had Illing/Iloca lenses with serial numbers, I did wonder why the body numbers appeared to indicate much larger production numbers than the lenses.
 It then occurred to me that the first digit of the serial number was different for each model.
 All Iloca Ia have a number starting with 1, all Iloca IIa numbers start with 2, the Stereos with 3.
 Also, all rebranded cameras show the same pattern.
 For instance, Tower 83 and Realist 45 cameras, both rebranded Ilocas Stereos, have serial numbers starting with 3.

 The pattern continues with the Iloca Quick series (all starting with 4, including the Quick-B).
 But then it gets complicated.
 The 5 series are all Iloca Rapids, but the 6 series appear to be all Iloca Quick-B's (including rebranded version), but with higher serial numbers on the lenses than the ones form the 4 series.
 The 7 series are various Rapids again and appears to continue into the 8 series.
-However, around that time (early 1957) Iloca started adding the month/year indicator, at which point they seem to have jumped to the 9 series.
+However, around that time (early 1957) Iloca started adding the quarter/year indicator, at which point they seem to have jumped to the 9 series.
 For unclear reasons the numbers start with 6 again from 1959 (now including the added 3 digits), whereas the last models, including the Iloca Electric have serial numbers starting with 8.
 The last 3-digit number recorded was 160, in agreement with production ending and the company filing for bankrupcy in April 1960.

 ||Iloca Stereo II and up